boryanagoncharenko/CssCoco/test.md

  ---
 **Description**: Require properties appropriate for display (rule 4)
  **Source**: [CSS lint](https://github.com/CSSLint/csslint/wiki/Require-properties-appropriate-for-display)
- **Violations**: A warning is issued when a ruleset contains a declaration with property display and value in the form table-\* and also contains declaration with property margin, margin-top, margin-right, margin-bottom or margin-left.
+ **Violations**: A warning is issued when a ruleset contains a declaration with property display and value in the form table-\* and also contains a declaration with property margin, margin-top, margin-right, margin-bottom or margin-left.
 The following snippet is considered a violation:
  ```
  .mybox {
     display: table-cell;